Chapter 40 : Sugarcoat

 “How COULD YOU, Freddy?
 Do you know what’s going to happen when people start finding out about this?
 Your mum is going to kill you!
 And then Nana Molly’s going to kill your mum for killing you!
 And then your dad's going to kill Nana Molly, and then there's going to be mass Weasley murder-spree and everyone will kill everyone, and it'll all be your fault, you... you Nana-murderer!”

 Introducing: Dom Weasley and the art of supporting a loved one.

 Take notes, kids.

-“Dom, stop it.”
-Potter seemed only mildly annoyed that his cousin had rendered his other cousin into nothing more than a human smoke alarm.
-He crouched down, snapping his fingers in front of Fred’s face, voice calm and authoritative.
+“Dominique, stop it.”
+Potter seemed only mildly annoyed that Dom had rendered Fred into nothing more than a human smoke alarm.
+He crouched down, snapping his fingers in front of the bloke's face, voice calm and authoritative.
 “Fred, you need to focus.
 Come on, Fred, you need to — damnit, Dom, you’ve broken him!”